nandini-menon/Know-When-Your-Attention-Slacks/CONTRIBUTING.md

 git push --set-upstream origin 13-add-xyz-feature
 ```

-Finally, go to GitHub and make a Pull Request :D
+Finally, go to GitHub and make a Pull Request :grin:

 ### Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable
-behavior and are expected to take appropriate and fair corrective action in
-response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 No maintainer shall make changes that were either not discussed with others or without issues raised.